Notice of a Change Healthcare Third-Party Incident

 woman laying on the couch, holding her abdomen

-IBS Symptoms: What You Need to Know
+IBS Symptoms and Treatment: What You Need to Know

-Although IBS can certainly be challenging to live with, there are many things you can do to improve your quality of life while managing your symptoms.
+However, living with the ongoing symptoms of IBS can take its toll — physically, socially and emotionally.
+Although IBS can certainly be challenging to live with and the exact cause is unknown, there are many things you can do to improve your quality of life while managing your symptoms.
+If you have digestive problems and can't figure out why, start by learning about the different types of IBS and most common symptoms.

 Know the Symptoms